hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Transfers one or more tokens to another account or smart contract.
 * requires active key: yes

-* can be called by: Steem account or smart contract that holds the token(s) to be transferred
+* can be called by: Hive account or smart contract that holds the token(s) to be transferred

 * parameters:
-  * to (string): Steem account or smart contract to transfer the token(s) to
+  * to (string): Hive account or smart contract to transfer the token(s) to
-  * **(optional)** fromType (string): indicates whether this action is being called by a Steem account or a smart contract.
+  * **(optional)** fromType (string): indicates whether this action is being called by a Hive account or a smart contract.
 Can be set to user or contract.
 If not specified, defaults to user.
-Note that a smart contract can still set this to user in order to execute the transfer on behalf of a Steem account rather than the calling contract itself.
+Note that a smart contract can still set this to user in order to execute the transfer on behalf of a Hive account rather than the calling contract itself.
-  * **(optional)** toType (string): indicates whether the destination specified by the "to" parameter is a Steem account or a smart contract.
+  * **(optional)** toType (string): indicates whether the destination specified by the "to" parameter is a Hive account or a smart contract.
 Can be set to user or contract.
 If not specified, defaults to user.
   * nfts (array of object): list of tokens to transfer.
 Should be formatted as follows: ``[ {"symbol":"SYMBOLONE", "ids":["1","2","3", ...]}, {"symbol":"SYMBOLTWO", "ids":["1","2","3", ...]}, ... ]``

 A maximum of 50 tokens can be transferred in a single call of this action.
 Note that tokens cannot be transferred if they are currently being delegated to another account.
 Also, tokens cannot be transferred to null; for that you need to use the burn action.